 As a special case, it is worth to mention peroxisomes.
 It has been reported that peroxisomes are originated from vesicles coming from the endoplasmic reticulum and mitochondria.
 However, some proteins of their membranes are synthesized by free ribosomes.
 The sources of peroxisome membrane molecules are, therefore, diverse.

-The molecules of the plasma membrane arrive by the continuous incoming flux of vesicles, i.e. by exocytosis.
-The compartments that send vesicles to plasma membrane are mainly endosomes and Golgi complex.
-But proteins and most of the lipids are synthesized in the endoplasmic reticulum.
-Removing plasma membrane molecules is mediated by endocytic vesicles.
-They are formed in the plasmatic membrane and eventually will end in the lysosomes where membrane molecules will be degraded.
-However, some molecules of endocytic vesicles may return to the plasma membrane as part of other vesicles departing from early endosomes.
-This mechanism is important for the cell because the amount and proportion of molecules of the plasma membrane can be modified without expensive processes of degradation and synthesis.
+The majority of molecules of the plasma membrane arrive through the continuous incoming flux of vesicles, i.e., by exocytosis.
+The compartments that send vesicles to the plasma membrane are endosomes and the Golgi apparatus.
+Removing plasma membrane molecules is largely mediated by endocytic vesicles.
+Vesicles are formed in the plasma membrane and eventually will end in the lysosomes, where membrane molecules will be degraded.
+The balance between exocytosis and endocytosis sets the molecular composition of plasma membrane, and the renewing rate.
+Some molecules removed as part of endocytic vesicles are transported to early endosomes.
+They may be kept there for a while and then return to the plasma membrane as part of other vesicles departing from the early endosome.
+This mechanism is important for the cell because the amount and proportion of molecules of the plasma membrane can be modified without expensive processes of synthesis and degradation.

 Membranes of endosomes, lysosomes and vacuoles are mostly a consequence of endocytosis in the plasma membrane, but they also receive molecules by way of vesicles coming from the Golgi apparatus.